delawaremathguy/ShoppingList15/README.md

 * (*29 Dec*) ~There appears to be a layout problem for the ActivityView on the iPad when in a regular environment.
 I am still looking at this, but the workaround for now is to be sure that you are in a compact environment (e.g., in a split screen with ShoppingList in a compact half of the screen).~
 * (*29 Dec*) Version number changed to 3.0.
 * (*2 Jan*) Sharing of shopping list (simple text) is disabled if MFMessageComposeViewController.canSendText() == false.
-* (*10 Jan*) Removed the `!MFMessageComposeViewController.canSendText()` qualifier on whether the share icon is disabled on the ShoppingListView so this can work in the simulator. (`canSendText()` does not refer to whether the activity item can be text, but whether the device can text.)
+* (*10 Jan*) Removed the `!MFMessageComposeViewController.canSendText()` qualifier on whether the share icon is disabled on the ShoppingListView so this can work in the simulator. (`canSendText()` does not refer to whether the activity item can be text, but whether the device can send text, *like the name says*.)
 * (*11 Jan*) Moved the `.activitySheet($activityItem)` modifier in the ShoppingListView from the enclosing view to the share button in the navigation bar, and this seems to clear up earlier issues with iPad presentation.
 In short:The placement of the `.activitySheet` modifier determines the view on an iPad to which the UIActivityViewController will be attached.
+* (*2 Feb*) Fixed a major bug with the new strategy of adding and modifying shopping `Item`s that was having inconsistent editing results (*the most obvious of which was the inability to change an item's location*).
+The `DraftItem`is now an `@ObservableObject` and the Add/Modify views treat these data as `@StateObject`s.
+A similar change has been made in the Add/Modify views for Locations, to handle `EditableLocationData` also as `@StateObject`s.
+It turns out that there is a major difference between using a `@State` struct or a `@StateObject` class in a View in terms of their lifetime.
+You can read more in DraftItem.swift and ModifyExistingItem.swift.
+* (*5 Feb*) Removed an extraneous addition of a navigation view when adding a new item to the Purchased List.